sipos/Promethean_ActiveConnect/other_distros.md

 * Clicked Continue with English selected as the language
 * Clicked on the English (UK) keyboard layout category and then clicked Continue with the English (UK) variant selected
 * Selected Install multimedia codecs and clicked Continue
-* Selected Erase disk and install Linux Mint, didn't select any adanced features, (different wording may be present if it doesn't detect another OS) then clicked Install Now
+* Selected Erase disk and install Linux Mint, didn't select any advanced features, (different wording may be present if it doesn't detect another OS) then clicked Install Now
 * Clicked Continue on the confirmation box about partitioning
 * Clicked Continue with London selected as my location
 * Entered my name as `Nick Cripps` (obviously enter your own name, bearing in mind it will be shown on the login screen in full), computer name as `pyros` (this is what I have chosen for this device, choose something else if you are following this, but use lowercase), `sipos` as username (again, choose something different if you are not me, this is what I use for obscure reasons), entered a password and confirmed it, left Require my password to log in checked (you may wish to disable this if you use disk encryption and do not plan to leave the system unattended while powered, or are using it where a password is unnecessary), and left Encrypt my home folder unchecked (use full disk encryption for greater security, unless you share the computer with someone else you want privacy from) and clicked Continue